localnerve/html-snapshots/README.md

 });
 // result === true if snapshots were successfully started
 ```
 Generates snapshots for "/", "/contact", and "/special" from mysite.com. "/special" uses port 82.
 All use http protocol.
+Array input can be powerful, check out the complete [example](https://github.com/localnerve/html-snapshots/tree/master/examples/html5rocks).

 ### Example - Completion callback, Remote robots.txt
 ```javascript